Today, we will answer the question – when is hacking illegal and legal?

 When Is Hacking Illegal?

-Then some hack to expose someone or to leak information.
-For example, the group of hackers calling themselves “Anonymous,” who claim to have personal information about Donald Trump and were threatening to expose them.
+Then, some hack to expose someone or to leak information.
+For example, a group of hackers called themselves “Anonymous,” who claimed to have personal information about Donald Trump and were threatening to expose them.
 They are also threatening to reveal the “crimes” committed by the Minneapolis Police Department (MPD) following the murder of George Floyd.

-All of these actions are deemed illegal and felonious under the Computer Misuse Act (1990) along with other legislative acts such as the Data Protection Act (2018) and The Cybercrime Prevention Act of 2012.
+These actions are deemed illegal and felonious under the Computer Misuse Act (1990) and other legislative acts such as the Data Protection Act (2018) and The Cybercrime Prevention Act of 2012.

 READ ALSO: Best Antivirus Tools Against Hackers